ravindrameena/jekyll-now/_posts/2019-08-19-final-report.md

 ## During GSoC Phase 3:

-**1.)** Detected the IDLE/RUNNING state of thread and set the value according to the thread state (IDLE/ RUNNING).

-**2.)** Retrieved thread id and thread names from RTEMS target and stored in the table.
+**1.)** Stored thread id and thread name in a table.
+Thread id and thread name were stored in a table so that the table can be used later in the sched_switch event.
+With the help of this thread can have name.

-**3.)** Populated the table to sched_switch event in the client-side so that thread can have the name.
+**2.)** Populated the thread id and thread name table to sched_switch event in the rtems-record-lttng tool so that thread can have the name.

-**4.)** Generated metadata from the client-side.
+**3.)** Generated metadata from the rtems-record-lttng tool.

-**5.)** Produced documentation patch.
-This documentation patch was on the basis of the final stage of the project.
-[Patch Link](https://github.com/rmeena840/rtems-docs/commit/cbad5f2cd4905cb9d3312cd4ccce222bad8fbaee)

 **Main Outcome of Phase 3:** The Trace Compass can now display the thread state (IDLE/RUNNING) and thread names.
 The client-side program can now generate LTTng metadata.